21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 ### Organise your data

 When working on a research project, it is important to organise your data in a way that makes it easy to understand and maintain.
-The template provides a structure for organising your data, with separate folders for raw, temporal and processed data.
+The template provides a structure for organising your data, with separate folders for raw, temporal and derived data.

 :::{admonition} On gadi
 :class: tip